-The draft audit was subject to consultation with Homes for Scotland, Scottish Water, Scottish Environmental Protection Agency, Scottish Land & Estates, local Housing Associations and any relevant internal consultees from Scottish Borders Council.
+The draft audit is subject to consultation with Homes for Scotland, Scottish Water, Scottish Environmental Protection Agency, local Housing Associations and any relevant internal consultees from Scottish Borders Council.
 Stakeholders are encouraged to submit comments before the document is finalised.

-Following consultation on the draft audit, only one response was received.
-This response was from Homes for Scotland who stated 'Sites without planning consent should not be programmed in the Housing Land Audit - all units should be constrained.
-All sites currently programmed within the "effective supply" that do not have a valid, extant, implementable consent (and do not have a developer attached) are hereby formally disputed by Homes for Scotland'.
+Only one response was received during the consultation period.
+This response was from Homes for Scotland (HfS) who formally disputed the audit stating;

+'Sites without planning consent should not be programmed in the Housing Land Audit - all units should be constrained.
+This is also the case for sites without a recognised developer attached.
+All sites currently programmed within the "effective supply" that do not have a valid, extant, implementable consent (and that do not have a recognised developer attached) are hereby formally disputed by Homes for Scotland'.